 - The University’s health and safety policies and guidance, General Conditions of Use of Computing and Network Facilities, Data Protection Policy, Equality Scheme, Public Interest Disclosure Policy, Criminal Convictions Policy and Anti-Bribery and Corruption Policy.

-- Programme requirements, which are shown for each programme on the Course Finder.
+- Programme requirements, which are shown for each programme on the Course Finder, or for foundation pathway students on the Degree Finder.

 A summary of the key terms and conditions is set out below: